 As to the timetable, preliminary investigations may take from two to several months and in-depth investigations from roughly one year to two years or even significantly more.
+There is no strict timetable.

 Publicity and confidentiality

 9. How much information is made publicly available concerning investigations into potentially restrictive agreements or practices?
 Is any information made automatically confidential and is confidentiality available on request?